How to create and use Public/Private/KeyPairs with SSH

 SSH is an important mechanism for secure connections between Linux hosts.
 SSH is a software-based virtual private network (VPN) tool that can create a secure connection whenever needed.
 It can be used to securely login to any remote host so long as you have proper credentials, and it can be used to enhance tools such as tar and other backup programs like rsync so that remote hosts can be easily backed up to a local system.
 The scp (secure copy) program uses the SSH encrypted tunnel to copy files between a local host and a remote one.

-SSH on Linux is implements using OpenSSH.1
+SSH on Linux is implemented using OpenSSH.1

 The name Secure Shell is misleading.
 SSH is not a shell, it is only a set of connection protocols that enables secure, encrypted links between two computers.
 An SSH login to a remote host uses the default shell of the user on the remote host.
 In most cases this would be Bash, but some users prefer other shells and have designated them as their default shell.
 Whichever shell the use as their default will be the shell used for the SSH connection.